 The Area Superintendent (or designee) shall send out the appropriate email notification to all staff members within 24 hours of receiving information of a confirmed case or "qualifying individual" in their centers.
 A separate email tailored for the individuals on the possibly exposed list will be sent.
-The standard COVID-19 notification letters are located on MYLO in both English and Spanish language.
+The standard COVID-19 notification letters are located on MYLO and in the appendix in both English and Spanish language.